byllyfish/zof/doc/sphinx/readme.rst

 .. _readme:

-OFP_APP: OpenFlow App Framework
+ZOF: OpenFlow App Framework
 ================================

-`ofp_app` is a Python framework for creating asyncio-based applications that control the network using the OpenFlow protocol. `ofp_app` uses a separate *oftr* process to terminate OpenFlow connections and translate OpenFlow messages to JSON.
+`zof` is a Python framework for creating asyncio-based applications that control the network using the OpenFlow protocol. `zof` uses a separate *oftr* process to terminate OpenFlow connections and translate OpenFlow messages to JSON.

 .. figure:: _static/img/zof_architecture.png